 Here are some of our favorite transportable and crave-worthy mason jar salad ideas you’ll love.

 Spring Fling - If you have spring fever, create a salad loaded with seasonal ingredients: Jenny Craig’s Balsamic Vinaigrette, sliced strawberries, asparagus, snap peas, spinach and kale.

-Go Greek - For a salad bursting with flavor, toss together Jenny Craig’s Balsamic Vinaigrette, chopped tomatoes, cucumbers and artichokes, sliced carrots, 1 tablespoon low-fat feta cheese, a pinch of fresh or dried oregano, and finally a combination of spinach and romaine lettuce.
+Go Greek - For a salad bursting with flavor, toss together Jenny Craig’s Balsamic Vinaigrette, chopped tomatoes, cucumbers and artichokes, sliced carrots, 1 tablespoon low-fat feta cheese (counts as 1 Limited food; Classic Menu only), a pinch of fresh or dried oregano, and finally a combination of spinach and romaine lettuce.

 Harvest Salad - Put your spiralizer to good use for this salad-in-a-jar.
 Layer Jenny Craig’s Creamy Herb Dressing, garden-fresh tomatoes, spiralized zucchini and yellow squash.
 Top with just a pinch of Parmesan cheese.

 South-of-the-Border Salad - Shake up a fiesta in a jar!
 Pico de gallo salsa made with fresh tomatoes, onions and jalapenos are a delicious and spicy addition to a salad filled with diced bell pepper, shaved radishes and romaine.

 A Taste of Asia - Craving your favorite takeout?
 Make an Asian-inspired salad with 1 tablespoon low-sodium soy sauce, diced jicama, carrots, celery and red bell peppers.
 Pack the top of the jar with cilantro and shredded cabbage.